shadowga/website/_docs/2/b-telnetapp.md

 Our telnet server allows admins to control the server even when they are not on Minecraft.
 This is useful for on-the-go devices such as phones, which have apps supporting it.

-This rank can be applied for by Super Admins, however there are requirements that have to be met to obtain Telnet Admin.
+This rank can be applied for by Super Admins, however, there are requirements that have to be met to obtain Telnet Admin.

 ## Requirements
 * You must have been Super Admin for over two months.